-An eligible student or a parent of a dependent eligible student may inspect and review the student's educational records.
-Some form of photo identification must be displayed before access to educational records is allowed.
+An eligible student may inspect and review his or her own education records.
+Some form of photo identification must be displayed before access to education records is allowed.

 Directory information may be released to anyone without consent of the student unless the student has indicated otherwise.
 Students may request that this information not be released by completing a form in the Office of the Registrar.
 A request to withhold this information excludes the student from being listed in the annual directory only if the request is submitted to the Office of the Registrar before the end of the third week of the fall semester.